ansidd/rag_llama/README.md

 ## Retrieval Augmented Generation

 RAG is generation of text by LLMs augmeneted by additional context retrieved from knowledge database.
-In this project, a Question Answer system is developed to answer any questions , pertaining to the company Bristol Myers Suibb, to which answers can be found on their website.
+In this project, a Question Answer system is developed to answer any questions pertaining to the company Bristol Myers Suibb.
+The questions are answered form whatever information can be found on their website.

 ### Live App